sean-atkinson/elist_ecommerce_analysis/README.md

 - Outside of Airpods, computer hardware is where Elist brings in the supermajority of its revenue.

 <b>Technical Analysis:</b><br>
-For this section I primarily used Tableau.
+In this section, I primarily used Tableau.
 SQL and BigQuery were also used to create a dataset for Tableau.
 My Tableau dashboard incorporates filters, tables, line graphs, and area charts.

 You can find the SQL code for the dataset I created in BigQuery <a href="https://github.com/sean-atkinson/elist_ecommerce_analysis/blob/main/sql_queries/elist_dataset_tableau_query.sql">here</a>.